-The Jones Laboratory focuses on neural injury and repair, gonadal steroids as neurotherapeutics, neuroimmunology, and ALS.
+The Jones Laboratory (Indianapolis) focuses on neural injury and repair, gonadal steroids as neurotherapeutics, neuroimmunology, and ALS.

-The Lasagna-Reeves Lab is studying the role of protein tau in neurodegenerative diseases.
+The Lasagna-Reeves Lab (Indianapolis) is studying the role of protein tau in neurodegenerative diseases.

-The research lab of William A. Truitt, PhD, is focused on determining how social interactions can be used to overcome anxiety.
+The Truitt Lab (Indianapolis) is focused on determining how social interactions can be used to overcome anxiety.
 This lab team hopes to contribute to elucidating the neural mechanism by which psychotherapy helps patients overcome anxiety.